This Website

 Keeping in the same Johnny Eagle theme, here is the rifle for the series from Topper.

-Photos by Scott McCollum of Cap Gun Treasures, one of our advertisers.
+Photos by Scott McCollum of Cap Gun Treasures.

 Here's a folder/ad from Topper showing more Johnny Eagle stuff.

-Photos by Judy Sinkular of I Sell Neat Stuff, one of our advertisers.
+Photos by Judy Sinkular of I Sell Neat Stuff.

 Early Balantyne Roy Rogers Cap Gun